camlin-tan/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the patient will be removed i.e. adding of tags is not cumulative.
+* When editing tags, the existing tags of the patient will be removed i.e., adding of tags is not cumulative.
 This applies to medicines and allergies as well. <br>
   e.g. If a patient at `INDEX` 3 has the allergies "nuts" and "eggs", performing `edit 3 al\Penicillin` will replace all that patient's allergies with "Penicillin" only.

 <div markdown="block" class="alert alert-info">